 The best of both worlds.
 Balances the support of memory foam with the plush comfort of a down alternative pillow top cover.
-Makes any bed instantly look and feel amazing.

 Many people think a mattress topper is a thin piece of foam placed on your bed to make it less firm.
 Others assume a topper only protects a mattress against dirt, spills & allergens like dust.
 A mattress topper is placed directly on top of an existing mattress but the primary function of a mattress topper is to immediately revitalize your sleep surface by improving support, reducing pain and creating a cooler, cleaner, more enjoyable sleep environment.

 Yes, they are!
 Mattress pads add a small amount of extra padding and comfort, but not nearly as much as a topper.
 Much like covers or protectors, mattress pads are often designed to protect against fluids, oils and spills, or help with allergies.

 Mattress toppers add a more significant layer of comfort, support or softness for your body.
 Most toppers are several inches thick and are commonly made from material such as memory foam, latex foam, or wool.
 A topper can also help regulate your body temperature, and a well-chosen mattress topper will extend the life of an aging mattress by several years before you need to finally replace a mattress that's past its prime.